 Why Move to Amsterdam?

 Amsterdam is a massive transport hub in the heart of Western Europe.
 Millions of tourists pass through its airport every year – and a big chunk of them opt to spend some time in the city.
 With fascinating museums, quaint canals, and a progressive spirit it’s no wonder it’s the top of many people’s bucket lists.
+There’s also a wealth of amazing day trips from Amsterdam to take too.
 But what’s it like to actually live there?

 That progressive spirit has turned Amsterdam into a creative hub in the Netherlands.
 People enjoy an excellent work/life balance, with lots of events happening across the city each week.
 The fantastic public transport and active travel options make it really easy to get around, whilst the central train station is perfect for those wanting to explore the rest of Europe.